MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authz-entra-id-explore.md

 ### Step-by-step walkthrough

-1. The first step of the sign-in process is to send a request to the `/authorize` endpoint on for our Azure Active Directory Tenant.
+1. The first step of the sign-in process is to send a request to the `/authorize` endpoint on for our Microsoft Entra ID Tenant.
 Our MSAL4J `ConfidentialClientApplication` instance is leveraged to construct an authorization request URL.
 Our app redirects the browser to this URL, which is where the user will sign in.

     ```Java
     final ConfidentialClientApplication client = getConfidentialClientInstance();